MissVeronica/UM-Additional-email-Recipients/README.md

 4. Version 2.2.0 Bug fixing
 5. Version 2.3.0 Addition of chackbox for usage of "Extra UM User email address"
 6. Version 3.0.0 Addition of cc: or Bcc: email to all Users with a selected Role.
+7. Version 3.1.0 Addition of cc: or Bcc: email to all Users with selected Roles.

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.